Sofia15/bookseattle-js/README.md

 ### Special thanks to
 Ada Developers Academy that has let me get my first steps into the IT field in Seattle.
 My awesome instructors Dan, Jamie and Crystal.
 Also, Charles, Chris, Kari, Korica, Susan, Brooks and Sarah.
 My big heart goes to all my fellow Adies.
 I've learned so much from each one of you and we will grow more and we will rule the IT world!!
-Also, I would like to thank <a herf="https://github.com/eternal-turtles">Jack</a> who has guided me through the process of how to make a full-stack website on Panel.
+Also, I would like to thank [Jack](https://github.com/eternal-turtles) who has guided me through the process of how to make a full-stack website on Panel.
 This has been a good starting point as my capstone project, but I will definitely keep working on it.